RIR360/development/journal/2025/july.md

 ## 07/24/2025
 - Mental peace is very important for existence.
 - Be careful about it, specially living in this era.
+- Best way to deal with it is, avoiding it altogether.